How to Create Your Own Custom Attribution Model

 - Browser’s ITP regulations (i.e. deleting/blocking cookies that marketing software relies so heavily on)

 - Broken tracking

 - Different attribution model tracking (like comparing AdWords to GA)

 And this is just looking at last-click (or just any!) conversions.

 When you need to analyze conversions using a different model like first click, linear, or others then the water is even more muddy.

-This article won’t go into specifics on how to fix broken tracking (you can hire us for that), but I will show how you can create your own custom attribution model inside of Google Analytics to help provide another angle to analyze your purchase attribution.
+This article won’t go into specifics on how to fix broken tracking but I will show how you can create your own custom attribution model inside of Google Analytics to help provide another angle to analyze your purchase attribution.

 Please use this process at your own discretion – it might not be the best fit for your business and certainly has subjectivity with it!